 Development and Updates

 Another thing you need to look for are the development and updates that this particular theme is expected to get in the nearest future.

 Even the best theme has its bugs and glitches, but as long as there is a chance of them getting patched in the future, this shouldn’t be that much of an issue.
 According to the experts at a specialist SEO company, theme development is a process rather than a project.

-Even though a good support is one of the most important things people look for when buying a theme, you need to keep in mind that pre- and post-sale support aren’t necessarily the same.
+Even though a good support is one of the most important things people look for when buying a theme using your bnb wallet, you need to keep in mind that pre- and post-sale support aren’t necessarily the same.

 Seeing how a theme developer has it in their interest to sell their product, they may respond to a potential customer in a matter of hours, while it may take them days to respond to those who already bought it.

 Now, while the time of response is something you will have to take a leap of faith with, quality of response is something you will be able to observe beforehand.

 WP free themes are like wine, the older they are (provided they are still worked on) the better.
 Even though some themes have admirable quality at launch, the longer they are out the fewer bugs they will have.
 As simple as that.

 For this reason, alone, it might be wise to avoid purchasing theme which isn’t out for at least 3 to 6 months.
 This might seem a bit hypocritical, seeing how you are expecting someone else to do the testing in your stead, but when it comes to your own money and the quality of your website, you are more than entitled to a bit of selfishness.